 Once your application has been processed by the U.S. Department of Education, our office reviews the information.
 We consider your Estimated Family Contribution (EFC), which is the ability of you and your family to contribute to your education.
 Your EFC is determined by the U.S. Department of Education from the information provided by you on your FAFSA.
 At the same time, we estimate your educational costs according to your program of study, anticipated enrollment level and housing plans.
 The difference between your educational costs and your EFC is your financial need.
 You will receive a financial aid award notice, which includes your financial aid award package and directions on how to accept or decline your awards.
-New and continuous students can access their financial aid award package by logging into Cougar Connect and accessing CSU X-press.
-Prospective students will need to contact the Office of Student Financial aid programs for which you have eligibility.
+New and continuing students can access their financial aid award package by logging into Cougar Connect and accessing CSU X-press.
+Prospective students may access CSU X-press directly.
+Instructions as to how to do so will be sent to prospective students upon receipt of their FAFSA information.
+Award packages will include financial aid programs for which you have eligibility.
 It is important that you go online to accept the financial aid awards that you wish to receive.

 FAFSA results are reviewed and financial aid award packages created in March for the academic year that begins in August.
 The review/award process continues throughout the academic year.
 If you have questions about your status, please contact the Office of Student Financial Aid.
-If we require additional information during our review process, we will notify you via e-mail.
+If we require additional information during our review process, we will notify you via your CSU email account, if you are a continuing student.
+If you are a new or prospective student and have not been assigned a CSU email account, we will use the email address you used on your FAFSA.
+In the absence of any email account we will notify you via U.S. Mail.